 |

-the schools.
+States that in May 2004, the Council and Vinci gained planning permission for the schools.
 There will be a 270-place infant school with nursery and 360-place junior school on site.
 There will also be a flood lit all weather pitch and new community changing facilities.
 A second access will be provided along Riverside Boulevard to make the school premises more accessible.
 "We are on schedule so far and are aiming to stay on track , said Council Leader Bob Bright.
 This might have been a bit premature because the press releases concludes by saying "The project is aiming for a signing date of April 2005, which would allow the school to open by September 2007."

 | ||||